Warren Buffett's Comments on Option Investing

 Visit Morningstar.com May 1-3 for on-the-spot coverage of the 2009 Berkshire Hathaway Shareholder's Meeting--including video reports, our Berkshire analyst's insights, and more dispatches directly from Omaha.

-Philip Guziec does not own shares in any of the securities mentioned above.
+Philip Guziec does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.